Loading lesson…

 The big idea: security is a defense in depth.
 Sandboxes, permissions, network policy, and credential isolation each catch what the others miss.

-What is the core idea behind "Codex Security Model: What Code It Can Run And Where"?
+What is the main idea of "Codex Security Model: What Code It Can Run And Where"?

-Which best describes the scope of "Codex Security Model: What Code It Can Run And Where"?
+Which action would help you apply "Codex Security Model: What Code It Can Run And Where" responsibly?